wp-plugins/google-apps-directory/readme.txt

 Please see our website [http://wp-glogin.com/](http://wp-glogin.com/?utm_source=Dir%20Readme%20Website&utm_medium=freemium&utm_campaign=Dir) for more information about all our products, and to join our mailing list.

+== Screenshots ==

+1. Add the widget to any widget area, then logged in users can search your Google Apps domain for employee details.
+2. Configuration is through Google Apps Login plugin, including set up of a Service Account.

 == Frequently Asked Questions ==